great-expectations/great_expectations/docs/terms/checkpoint.md

 ### Reusable

 You do not need to re-create a Checkpoint every time you Validate data.
 If you have created a Checkpoint that covers your data Validation needs, you can save and re-use it for your future Validation needs.
-Since you can set Checkpoints up to receive some of their required information (like batch requests) at run time, it is easy to create Checkpoints that can be readily applied to multiple disparate sources of data.
+Since you can set Checkpoints up to receive some of their required information (like Batch Requests) at run time, it is easy to create Checkpoints that can be readily applied to multiple disparate sources of data.

 ### Actions